|Package name||Upper Mustang Trek|

 Next Autumn season is also a good time for the Upper Mustang trek from mid-September till the first week of November months.

-Days are crystal clear for views and pleasant walks can be much cold during morning and late afternoon till night-time.
+Days are crystal clear for views and pleasant walks can be much cold during the morning and late afternoon till night-time.
 Upper Mustang can be visited during the monsoon wet months of June and August time as well.
 The area around

 Upper Mustang falls within rain shadow, where dark rain monsoon clouds are blocked by the great Himalayas range.
 Mustang gets less moisture and lights rains sometimes which is why the country is dry and arid.